Girls' Invasion: Hi~

 On February 22, 2015, Woollim Entertainment announced that Lovelyz would be releasing a repackaged version of the album on March 3, including two new songs.
 It was also confirmed that Jisoo would remain absent for the upcoming promotions.
 On February 23, Lovelyz released a teaser video for their new track "Hi~".
 On March 3, Lovelyz released the repackaged album "Hi~"and its music video.

 Promotion

-Prior to debut, Woollim Entertainment confirmed that Seo Jisoo wouldn't participate in debut promotions due to personal issues.
+Before its debut, Woollim Entertainment confirmed that Seo Jisoo wouldn't participate in debut promotions due to personal issues.

 Lovelyz held their debut showcase on November 12 at the K-ART Hall in Olympic Park.
-The group had their official debuted stage, performing "Good Night Like Yesterday" & "Candy Jelly Love"on November 13.
-After the album release, the group would perform "Candy Jelly Love" on weekly music show with another track from the album, "Getaway".
+The group had their official debuted stage, performing "Good Night Like Yesterday" & "Candy Jelly Love" on November 13.
+After the album release, the group would perform "Candy Jelly Love" on weekly music show with another track from the album, "Getaway."